PureHarmonyProject/ScanKit_SampleCode_Clientdemo_ArkTS/README_EN.md

 pre-authorization for the camera.
 This function is easy to be integrated and is suitable for general scanning scenarios.
 Define the default barcode scan API in **import { scanCore, scanBarcode } from '@kit.ScanKit';**.

-* startScanForResult(context: common.Context, options?: ScanOptions): Promise<ScanResult>
+* startScanForResult(context: common.Context, options?: ScanOptions): Promise&lt;ScanResult&gt;
-* startScanForResult(context: common.Context, options: ScanOptions, callback: AsyncCallback<ScanResult>): void
+* startScanForResult(context: common.Context, options: ScanOptions, callback: AsyncCallback&lt;ScanResult&gt;): void
-* startScanForResult(context: common.Context, callback: AsyncCallback<ScanResult>): void
+* startScanForResult(context: common.Context, callback: AsyncCallback&lt;ScanResult&gt;): void

 **Barcode Scan by Custom UI**: provides scanning capabilities and supports rendering the camera preview stream on the specified control.
 You need to implement the scanning UI and apply for camera permissions.
 This is suitable for